espressif/esp-faq/docs/en/software-framework/coexistence.rst

 --------------

-When Bluetooth® LE and A2DP coexist, audio data reception is lost and lagged while entering Bluetooth LE scanning.
+When Wi-Fi, Bluetooth® LE, and A2DP sink coexist, audio data reception is lost and lagged while entering Bluetooth LE scanning.
 How to resolve such issue?
 --------------------------------------------------------------------------------------------------------------------------------------------------------------

-  - Reduce the duty cycle of Bluetooth LE scanning
   - Use RingBuf to cache audio data
+  - Pause music and add a tone, such as "scanning for devices".

 --------------